nestordemeure/friedrich/readme.md

 However, the `o(n^3)` complexity of the algorithm makes the classical implementation unsuitable for large datasets.

-**WARNING: This crate is still in an alpha state, its interface might evolve.**

 ## Functionalities

 This implementation lets you :

 - define a gaussian process with default parameters or using the builder pattern
 - train it on multidimensional data
-- fit the parameters (kernel and prior) on the training data
+- fit the parameters (kernel, prior and noise) on the training data
 - add additional samples and refit the process
 - predict the mean and variance and covariance matrix for given inputs
 - sample the distribution at a given position